-- · It is based on solution-building, not problem-solving. - It encouragesthepersontoincreasethefrequency of useful behaviors. - It is focused on the person's desired future, not the past. - It assumes that solution behaviors already exist for the person. - The person and provider create solutions based on what has worked in the past.
+- It is based on solution-building, not problem-solving. - It encourages the person to increase the frequency of useful behaviors. - The person and provider create solutions based on what has worked in the past.
 It places responsibility for change on the person. - It asserts that small steps in the right direction lead to larger changes.